 Like Cooks, Ekpre-Olomu is a junior.
 The Oregon cornerback is also considered one of the top prospects at his position.

-Unlike Cooks, Ekpre-Olomu is widely regarded as one of the top 2-3 players at his position.
-And despite his acclaim, the second team All-American is returning to school for his senior year to get his degree.
+Unlike Cooks, the second team All-American corner is returning to school for his senior year to get his degree.

 I like to watch players get tested in ways where the right answers are not the numbers in the box score, but the techniques, concepts, and athleticism that show up regardless of the data.
 One of the most compelling dramas on the field is a wide receiver-cornerback matchup.